matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Policy Troubleshooter can be accessed via the Cloud Console, `gcloud`, or REST API**

 - For simple queries, the Cloud Console is usually the best option.
-- For more complicated scenarion, try the `gcloud` command-line tool or the Policy Troubleshooter REST API.
+- For more complicated scenarios, try the `gcloud` command-line tool, or the Policy Troubleshooter REST API.

 ### IAM Audit Logs